 The Commerce Commission does not enforce the Consumer Guarantees Act.
 However, any trader who makes misleading representations about the rights that consumers have under the Consumer Guarantees Act (or under any other law) may breach the Fair Trading Act, which the Commission does enforce.

-You can find out more about your rights under the Consumer Guarantees Act on the Consumer Protection, Ministry of Business, Innovation and Employment website.
+You can find out more about your rights under the Consumer Guarantees Act on the Consumer Protection website.

 Product safety and consumer information standards

 There are currently six product safety standards.
 They are for:

 - Pedal bicycles

 There are currently five consumer information standards.
 They are for: